The Olkoroi camp is 140 km from Narok,

 Public transport is available on weekdays

-Self drive is recommended for a high clearance vehicle , direction are available.
+Self drive is recommended for a high clearance vehicle , directions are available.

 Land Rover pick up can be arranged at extra cost.

 Read more from the following published articles and blogs:

 "I have done a lot of traveling, but few places have inspired me as deeply and profoundly as this place.
 It was truly a once-in-a-lifetime privilege to experience real African 'bush' in its untouched form - wild, enchanting

 and also deeply respected.
 The eco friendly camp and close-knit community